-1) Lucid dreaming is the ability to "wake up" in your dreams.
+Lucid dreaming is the ability to "wake up" in your dreams.
 It is the conscious stirring inside an unconscious dream world.

-Having frequent lucid dreams becomes a way of life.
+Having frequent lucid dreams will become a way of life.
 You'll be more successful in your efforts if you incorporate these techniques into your everyday habits.
 After all, your dreams reflect your thoughts, experiences and emotions from waking reality.

+These beginner techniques are simple and effective with regular practice.
 But don't just read this and forget about it - actually DO IT!

 Understandably, I get a lot of emails and forum questions from beginners, and by far the most common one goes like this:

-There is no "best way" to have lucid dreams that applies to everyone.
+So, you can start to see now that there is no "best way" to have lucid dreams that applies to everyone.

 I know that's not a very satisfying answer, but it is undoubtedly true.
 As a consolation prize, I'm going to share the best way for me to have lucid dreams, speaking quite generally, over the years.